michaelgruczel/machine-learning-tutorial/README.md

 The Hadoop system was based on the idea to distribute the data with the assumptions that moving the algorithm is always cheaper.
-Yarn is an improvement on top of hadoop MapReduce which adds a smart calculation (ResourceManager RM) of calculation resources in order to distribute the calculation in a smart way.
+Yarn is an improvement on top of Hadoop MapReduce which adds a smart calculation (ResourceManager RM) of calculation resources in order to distribute the calculation in a smart way.
 That massively improves performance.

 **Spring XD (java)**